Mortgage Lender Overlays On FHA And VA Loans

 Most lenders have overlays on FHA and VA Loans during and after Chapter 13 Bankruptcy.

-- However, under both FHA and VA Guidelines, mortgage borrowers can qualify for FHA and VA Loans one year into their Chapter 13 Bankruptcy Repayment Plan with Trustee Approval.
+- However, under both FHA and VA guidelines, borrowers can qualify for FHA and VA Loans one year into their Chapter 13 Bankruptcy Repayment Plan with Trustee Approval

 - There is no waiting period to qualify for FHA and VA Loans after Chapter 13 Bankruptcy discharged date.

-- The Gustan Cho Team at USA Mortgage has no mortgage lender overlays on FHA and VA Loans during and after a Chapter 13 Bankruptcy discharged date.
+Gustan Cho Associates has no mortgage lender overlays on FHA and VA Loans during and after a Chapter 13 Bankruptcy discharged date.

-Mortgage loan borrowers with higher debt to income ratios or less than perfect credit needing to qualify for a mortgage loan with a lender with no lender overlays, please contact The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at firstname.lastname@example.org.
+Borrowers with higher debt to income ratios or less than perfect credit that need to qualify for a mortgage loan with a lender with no overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays.
-The good news is that we help our borrowers get mortgage loan approval per DU Findings with no mortgage lender overlays.
-Mortgage borrowers with credit scores under 600 FICO and get an approved/ eligible and can meet the conditions stated on AUS, they will close on their FHA or VA Loans.
+The good news is that we help our borrowers get loan approval per DU Findings with no overlays.
+Borrowers with credit scores under 600 FICO and get an approved/ eligible and can meet the conditions stated on AUS, they will close on their FHA or VA Loans.